MECHANICAL ENGINEERING

 Heat Transfer laboratory provides knowledge about modes of heat transfer and also provide different applications on parallel and counter flow heat exchanger and heat pipes.
 The student gains knowledge about the modes of heat transfer like conduction, convection and radiation.

-Lab In charge: Dr. Dharmalingam R, Associate Professor
+Lab In charge: Mr.A.YESWANTH

 • LIST OF EXPERIMENTS: